bibliophilicdamsel/Kaldi-ASR-Dysarthric-Speech/kaldi_for_beginners.md

 ```
 If the above snippet returns **all ok**, then proceed with running the further lines of code.
 If not, install the required dependencies using `sudo apt-get` _dependencyname_.

 Also, Intel MKL libraries might not have been installed in some of the systems.
-So, run `extras/install_mkl.sh.Next, check for the number of processes your system supports by typinh `nproc` in the command window.
+So, run `extras/install_mkl.sh.` Next, check for the number of processes your system supports by typinh `nproc` in the command window.
 Let's say the number of processes your system supports is 4.
 Then, run `make -j 4` for the tools directory.

 **Note:**
 *If you are running on a Fedora Linux environment, trying to intall intel mkl libraries might not work because of a compatibility issue on the side of Intel developers*

 In majority of the cases, running `make` would return with a warning that states that **IRSTLM is not installed by default anymore**.
-So, to waive that warning off (as IRSTLM is necessary to build the language model required), run `extras/install_rstlm.sh`.
+So, to waive that warning off (as IRSTLM is necessary to build the language model required), run `extras/install_irstlm.sh`.

 Once done, run the subsequent code snippet
 ```